CopilotNext/Copilot_Activity_Usage/update.md

 ## Update Notes in 2023/10/11
 - [Feature] update templates/index.html to be more friendly (remove go to main page , As itself is main page)
 - [Feature] update templates/config.html to be use local /JS and /CSS files, instead of using online version, to save time for loading
+- [Bug Fix] Set default organization to be the first one in orgs.csv, and set session to it.
+So that when user open the page, it will show the first organization's data